Skip to main content Skip to main navigation menu Skip to site footer

 Dr. Ricarda Opitz | Administrative Managing Director

-The Weizenbaum Institute is funded by the German Federal Ministry of Education and Research (BMBF)
+The Weizenbaum Institute is funded by the German Federal Ministry of Research, Technology and Space (BMFTR)

 More information about the publishing system, Platform and Workflow by OJS/PKP.